AshishSinghThakur07/edu/README.md

 npm run dev
 ```

-The application should now be running at `http://localhost:5173` (or the port shown in your terminal), and the backend API at `http://localhost:5000`.
+The application should now be running at `http://localhost:5173`, and the backend API at `http://localhost:5000`.

-## 🌐 Deployment

-This project is configured for deployment on **Vercel**.
-- The `vercel.json` file handles the configuration for deploying both the React frontend and the Express backend as serverless functions.
-- The `api/` directory serves as the entry point for the backend on Vercel.

-## 📝 Languages Used

-- **JavaScript (ES6+):** Primary language for both frontend and backend logic.
-- **HTML5:** Structure of the web pages.
-- **CSS3:** Styling (via Tailwind CSS).